 Hip-hop heads, this one is for you.
 Scoremore Shows puts on JMBLYA in both Dallas and Austin each year in May, bringing top rap, trap, and R&B artists together for one adrenalized day in each city.
-2017’s lineup features Chance the Rapper, Migos, Gucci Mane, and Steve Aoki, as well as solid up-and-coming openers.
+Previous years’ lineups have featured Chance the Rapper, Migos, Gucci Mane, and Steve Aoki, as well as solid up-and-coming openers.
 Scoremore Shows began when a group of college students decided to start throwing concerts they and their friends would feel welcome at, and the company quickly gained recognition in multiple markets in Texas as one of the top promotions and booking agencies.

 If you’re looking for a laid-back fest you can bring the whole family to, venture out to the country for UTOPiAfest.
-With a crowd capacity of 2,000, there’s more than enough room to frolic and get as close as you want to the range of acts that come through, from indie rock to electronic rock, and even old-school hip-hop and soul.
+With a crowd capacity of 2,000, there’s more than enough room to frolic and get as close as you want to the range of acts that come through, from indie to electronic rock, and even old-school hip-hop and soul.
 There are free hikes and yoga to start off your day and camping workshops to acquire new skills.
-There’s also free camping included in the price of your ticket, and you can BYOB, so you’re not getting gouged for every detail as you do at many large festivals.
-The immaculate Hill Country sunrises and sunsets top off this truly Utopian experience every fall.
+There’s also free camping included in the price of your ticket, and you can even BYOB.
+The immaculate Hill Country sunrises and sunsets top off this truly utopian experience every fall.

 Art, culture and great music intersect at this downtown Houston festival.
 Taking place in a 1.25 million-square-foot (139,354.5-square-meter) abandoned postal facility, it’s reminiscent of an old-school warehouse rave with new-school larger-than-life art installations.
 Whereas many festivals have scattered art components, Day for Night truly bridges the gap to merge music and art into one unrelenting experience.
 The lineup consists of electronic music, from trap to deep house, and hip-hop, inviting one of the most diverse crowds you’ll find at a Texas festival.
 Get the full rundown of this innovative festival in this recap hailing Day For Night as “the festival of the future.”